 “Hendo is exceptionally important, and not just for footballing reasons,” said Klopp in March, the manager never shy of praising his captain’s influence in the dressing room and at Melwood, the club’s training ground.

 Lifting the title was always the number one focus this season, and the captain is setting the standard after coming so close last season in the Premier League.

 According to those inside the club, Henderson steadfastly refused to allow any talk of the title around Melwood this year, and before the break showed this publicly when Sadio Mané was asked a question on the subject in a post-match interview alongside his captain.

 Henderson is the only player remaining at the club from the 2013/14 season, and the heartbreaking manner in which that ended, so he, more than most, has reason to ensure focus remains and nothing distracts this squad.

 Setbacks - from that title miss in 2014, when he had to sit out the final three games due to suspension, to captaining a side to 97 points last season and still not lifting the trophy - have got Henderson to this point today.

-He has also had his share of personal problems to overcome: injuries, being asked to move to Fulham by Rodgers, criticism in his early days at Anfield.
+He has also had his share of personal problems to overcome: injuries, being asked to move to Fulham by Rodgers, and plenty of criticism in his early days at Anfield.
 But he constantly solved them and lets nothing get in his way.
-In last year’s Champions League semi-final second-leg at Anfield he picked up a knock late in the first half, but as Klopp gave his half-time teamtalk, the captain was not in the changing room, instead he was on exercise bike in the warm-up room just across the corridor, ensuring that he did not stiffen up and could still play-on during the second half.
+In last year’s Champions League semi-final second-leg at Anfield he picked up a knock late in the first half, but as Klopp gave his half-time teamtalk, the captain was not in the changing room – instead he was on exercise bike in the warm-up room just across the corridor, ensuring that he did not stiffen up and could still play-on during the second half.